daniel-germain/gbm-monte-carlo/README.md

 This repository contains a Monte Carlo simulation using geometric Brownian motion (GBM) to forecast stock prices.
-It uses real financial data from Yahoo Finance and simulates thousands of possible future price paths.
+It uses real financial data from Yahoo Finance and simulates possible future price paths.